Coneriys/apache4/docs/content/observability/metrics/opentelemetry.md

 ---
-title: "Traefik OpenTelemetry Documentation"
+title: "apache4 OpenTelemetry Documentation"
-description: "Traefik supports several metrics backends, including OpenTelemetry.
-Learn how to implement it for observability in Traefik Proxy.
+description: "apache4 supports several metrics backends, including OpenTelemetry.
+Learn how to implement it for observability in apache4 Proxy.
 Read the technical documentation."
 ---

 # OpenTelemetry